ParkerdeWaal/fABMACS/readme.md

 1. The simulations will write a file named "freeE" that contains the current free energy estimate.
 CV1 and CV2 are given in the first two columns, the free energy estimate is given in the third column and the raw sampling histogram is given in the fourth column.

 2. Simulations also write a file named "fort.88" The first column is timestep, second and third columns are collective variables 1 and 2, the fourth column is the "hill height"

+3. An xyz file of the atoms in the CVs is output, named "fort.81."
+This file can be used to check that the periodic boundaries are treated correctly.

+# Requirements
+1. ***Cubic simulation cell*** Right now, simulation cells must be cubic.
+This simplifies the treatment of PBCs.
+We will release a generalization to rectangular cells soon.
+If the atoms in your CV will never cross the cell boundary, then your cell can have any shape.

+2. ***RMSD CVs*** Right now, RMSD is supported so a number of applications should be possible.
+We will release a distance based CV set soon.

+3. ***Initial state cannot be wrapped*** The initial coordiates of the atoms in the CVs cannot be wrapped through the periodic boundaries.
+We avoid needing to communicate the system topology by satisfying this requirement.

 [GROMACS 5.0.5]: https://github.com/gromacs/gromacs/releases/tag/v5.0.5
 [VMD]: http://www.ks.uiuc.edu/Research/vmd/